 Make sure your instrument is playing its best!

-Fretted musical instruments are beautiful and intricate pieces of equipment.
-A seemingly small issue or adjustment can make a world of difference in terms of playability.
-For beginners and professionals alike, there is already enough to think about while playing without worrying about fighting to overcome the shortcomings of an instrument that isn’t up to the task.
+Guitars and Basses are deceptively intricate pieces of equipment; A seemingly minor issue can make a world of difference in terms of the instrument’s playability.
+For beginners and professionals alike, music making is challenging enough without unnecessarily fighting to overcome the shortcomings of an instrument that isn’t up to the task.

 All Evaluations Include:

 How It Works:

 We set to work on your guitar or bass the moment you schedule an appointment.
 When booking, you will be asked some general information about the instrument and the service requested; This information helps point us in the right direction.
 If necessary, we may follow up via email to request photos or further information.

 Upon arriving for your appointment, we will briefly asses the instrument, its maintenance history, your preferences and style of play, as well as any specific concerns that you have.
 You will then be e-mailed a detailed claim ticket with an estimated cost for all work prescribed.
 All quotes are based off of our extensive repair price list, so you know that you are being treated fairly.

 We aim to perform service “up to a standard” rather than “down to a price”.
 During the course of repair, we prefer to do what is necessary to get your instrument performing its best.
 As such, minor changes to the initial estimate may apply.
 However, should anything major come light, we will contact you for authorization before performing the additional work.